Germany to send additional troops to Lithuania | DW | 06.02.2022

 German Defense Minister Christine Lambrecht said extra forces will be deployed to the Baltic nation amid regional tensions with Russia.

-Germany will deploy additional troops "within a few days" to Lithuania, Defense Minister Christine Lambrecht said Monday, as Russia's military buildup near Ukraine grows.
+Germany will deploy up to 350 additional troops "within a few days" to Lithuania, Defense Minister Christine Lambrecht said Monday, as Russia's military buildup near Ukraine grows.

 Lambrecht discussed Germany's contribution to Lithuania's defense in a published interview with Funke media group on Sunday.